alem-platform/backend/RSSHub/README.md

 #### Architecture

-Follow the principles of Clean Architecture (also known as Hexagonal or Layered Architecture):
+The project is designed with Clean Architecture principles (also known as Hexagonal or Layered Architecture), ensuring separation of concerns, testability, and maintainability.
+The system is split into two main components:

+### 1. CLI Service (Core Application)

+This is the primary Go service that:

+- Provides a **command-line interface** for user interaction.
+- Exposes **HTTP endpoints** for receiving parsed RSS articles.
+- Handles **persistence (PostgreSQL)** and **caching (Redis)** internally.
+- Orchestrates business logic through the application layer.

+Directory structure:

+- `cmd/app/` - Initialize all dependencies

+  - Starts the application

 - `domain/` — Domain models and interfaces (pure business logic):

-  - Feed, Article structs
+  - `Feed`, `Article` structs
-  - Repository interfaces (FeedRepository, ArticleRepository, Cache, etc.)
+  - Repository interfaces (`FeedRepository`, `ArticleRepository`, `Cache`, etc.)

-- `app/` — Application services (use cases, orchestrating logic):
+- `internal/` — Application services (use cases, orchestration logic):

-  - Logic for adding feeds, fetching and deduplicating articles
+  - Adding feeds, fetching/deduplication logic
-  - Coordinating persistence and caching
+  - Coordination of storage and caching
   - Stateless, depends only on domain interfaces

-- `adapters/` — Concrete implementations of external systems:
+- `adapters/` — External system implementations:

-  - `postgres/` — PostgreSQL repository implementations
+  - `postgres/` — PostgreSQL storage layer
-  - `redis/` — Redis-based cache implementation
+  - `redis/` — Redis cache

-  - `rss/` — RSS and Atom feed fetcher (via HTTP + XML parsing)
-  - `logger/` — Elasticsearch logger via structured JSON logs
+- `handlers/` — HTTP handlers for receiving external input (e.g., from RSSListener)

 - `cli/` — Command Line Interface:
+  - User commands (`add-feed`, `fetch`, `list`, etc.)

-  - User interaction layer (e.g., add-feed, fetch, list)
+  - Communicates with app layer
-  - Depends on app, not on adapters directly
+  - Can launch an internal HTTP server for receiving feed data from RSSListener

+### 2. RSSListener (Background Microservice)

+This is a **separate microservice written in Go**, responsible for:

+- Continuously polling subscribed RSS feeds.
+- Parsing and preparing article data.
+- Sending results to the main CLI service **via HTTP POST requests**.

+RSSListener does **not directly access** PostgreSQL or Redis, following **microservice best practices**:

+- Each service owns its data and exposes interaction **only via well-defined APIs**.
+- The CLI service acts as the **gateway** for all data ingestion and persistence.
+- This improves **security, scalability, and encapsulation**.

+### Microservices in Go

+Go is well-suited for microservice architecture due to:

+- Its simplicity, fast compile times, and low runtime overhead.
+- Powerful standard libraries for HTTP, concurrency, and networking.
+- Strong typing and modular code structure that supports clean separation of services.

+This architecture ensures that both services can be developed, tested, and deployed independently, with clear communication over HTTP and decoupled responsibilities.

-#### RSS
+#### RSSListener

-The whole point of the rsshub program is to fetch the RSS feed of a website and store its content in a structured format in our database.
+The main purpose of the `rsshub` program is to fetch the RSS feed of a website and store its content in a structured format in our database.
 That way we can display it nicely in our CLI.

 RSS stands for "Really Simple Syndication" and is a way to get the latest content from a website in a structured format.
 It's fairly ubiquitous on the web: most content sites have an RSS feed.